 Affordability and How Financial Aid Can Help

 When you are admitted to UCLA, you and your family might have a lot of questions about how you’ll cover the costs of tuition, housing and other necessities.
 Our financial aid professionals will make every effort to help you afford to pay for your education.
 Our office is dedicated to helping each family create a strategy that works for them.
-Thanks to the numerous options available, your education can be affordable.It Costs Less Than You Think
+Thanks to the numerous options available, your education can be affordable.The No. 1 Best Value University

 (Note: all fees are subject to change)